jackdoe/programming-for-kids/week-028.md

     └────┴────┴────┴────┘
 ```

-Will output of `python3 interpreter.py example.prog`:
+Will output of `python3 interpreter.py example.prg`:

 ```
     ┌────────┐ ┌────────┐